Two-spinon effects on the thermal Tonks-Girardeau gas: The two-spinon program

 Finally, in fig. \ref{fig.rhovsg2sp_t0} we display the resulting correlators at different temperatures.
+Although we have demonstrated that the contribution to calculating the correlator decreases as one adds further particle-hole excitations on top of the two spinon, we still need to consider a few of them in order to get good convergence with the exact one.
+To that end, in our numerical evaluation we consider two particle-hole excitations (2ph) on top of the two-spinon program.
 We clearly see that the importance of the two-spinon excitation increases at lower temperatures.
 This can be explained by the fact that at lower temperatures quantum fluctuations become more important for the dynamics of the system.
 In contrast, when one increases the temperature, thermal fluctuations overcome quantum effects.
 Therefore, the two-spinon contribution is obviously a low temperature effect.
+It is worth mentioning that we restrict ourselves to a maximum inverse temperature of $\beta=10$ due to the fact that higher orders of magnitude originate almost identical, overlapping curves.